simplenetes-io/simplenetes/doc/DEVCLUSTER.md

 How can we `curl` to the pod?
 Remember that the `pod.yaml` has a `clusterPort` configured?
 That means the pod will be reachable on in the Cluster on that port, as soon as we setup the internal Proxy.
 However we want to try it out now, so we can go straight to the given `hostPort` of the pod.
 Remember the `${HOSTPORTAUTOx}`?
 This will be a automatically generated port number in the high ranges.
 We can't know on beforehand what it is, because it will be the first non-taken port on the Host.

 We can find out what it is.
-Locate the directory in your cluster repo where the `pod.sh` file is:
+Locate the directory in your cluster repo where the `pod` file is:
 ```sh
 cd dev-cluster/my-laptop/pods/webserver/release/<version>
 cat pod.proxy.conf